-This comforting wild blueberry gingerbread dessert is a delicious compromise between sweet blueberry quick bread and rich traditional gingerbread.
-Like most baked goods, it is lovely when warm, but don’t be afraid to make this one ahead.
+This comforting wild blueberry gingerbread dessert is a delicious compromise between sweet blueberry quick bread and rich traditional dairy-free gingerbread.
+Like most baked goods, it’s lovely when warm, but don’t be afraid to make this one ahead.
 The flavors and sweetness deepen and the texture becomes delightfully moist when allowed to sit for a few hours or overnight.

-To note, I specifically use wild blueberries in this cake for several reasons.
-Most importantly, their smaller size disperses and suspends better in the batter (don’t you hate it when all of the berries sink to the bottom?!) for little bursts of berry goodness in every bite.
-They also have a stronger flavor making this a true blueberry gingerbread, rather than a cake dotted with random moist fruit (you know the ones).
-Wild blueberries can be bought year round, in the freezer section.
-I pick them up at Trader Joe’s.
+I specifically use wild blueberries in this cake for several reasons.
+Most importantly, their smaller size disperses and suspends better in the batter.
+(Don’t you hate it when all of the berries sink to the bottom?!)
+This provides little bursts of berry goodness in every bite.
+Wild blueberries also have a stronger flavor making this a true blueberry gingerbread, rather than a cake dotted with random moist fruit (you know the ones).
+You can buy wild blueberries year round, in the freezer section.
+I usually pick them up at Trader Joe’s.

-I created this blueberry gingerbread recipe for the Wild Wonderland Recipe Book, which is completely FREE!
+I created this dairy-free wild blueberry gingerbread (recipe below!) for the Wild Wonderland Recipe Book, which is completely FREE!
 Just click here or on the image below to download.
 The ebook contains wild blueberry recipes from my kitchen, Hannah Kaminsky (the vegan dessert queen), and Regan Jones (renowned foodie dietician).

-For Egg-Free / Vegan: I’ve included an option at the end of the recipe.
+For egg-free and vegan wild blueberry gingerbread, see the notes in the recipe.
 I tested with egg replacer, which created delicious results that were a bit more moist than the original.

-- 3 cups + 2 tablespoons all-purpose or white-wheat flour, divided
+- 2 tablespoons + 3 cups all-purpose flour or white-wheat flour, divided

 - ¾ teaspoon ground ginger